rhysd/Tui/README.md

 All links outside https://mobile.twitter.com in tweets are opened in an external browser.

+When you want to make a new tweet, press `n` (it can be changed in config).

 ## Installation

 Download archived file for your environment from [release page](https://github.com/rhysd/Tui/releases).
 Please follow the instruction in the release page.